Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - On conviction on indictment (including conspiracy), the offender will be subject to a HK$500,000 fine and imprisonment for 10 years for a Section 5 offence (offering, soliciting or accepting an advantage to assist or influence a contract with a public body) or Section 6 offence (offering, soliciting or accepting an advantage in relation to the withdrawal of a tender for a public body), a HK$1 million fine and imprisonment for 10 years for a Section 10 offence and a HK$500,000 fine and imprisonment for seven years for all other offences.

 - There are also provisions for restitution of unlawfully obtained property.

 - The Hong Kong courts have advocated the need for deterrent sentences, which means that immediate custodial sentences can be expected.

-Where a person has been convicted of an offence under the Prevention of Bribery Ordinance, the court may – if it is in the public interest to do so – prohibit the convicted person from taking or continuing employment, whether paid or unpaid, for up to seven years (Section 33A).
+Where a person has been convicted of an offence under the POBO, the court may – if it is in the public interest to do so – prohibit the convicted person from taking or continuing employment, whether paid or unpaid, for up to seven years (Section 33A).